shailynarula/First/README.md

 # First
-This is my first repositary
+This is my first Repository